 Our schools are known for being safe places for kids to grow and learn.
 You can tell the minute you walk in our front doors that our schools have a certain identity, a culture of their own, that promotes community, friendship, trust, risk-taking.

-To create atmosphere we depend heavily on our commitment to PATHS to PAX, Responsive Classrooms, and our advisory program, which is aligned with the work of Carol Lieber Miller, a Senior Consultant with Engaging Schools, formerly known as Educators for Social Responsibility.
+To create this atmosphere we depend heavily on our commitment to PATHS to PAX, Responsive Classrooms, and our Advisory Program, which is aligned with the work of Carol Lieber Miller, a Senior Consultant with Engaging Schools, formerly known as Educators for Social Responsibility.
 Our values are old fashioned in a way: we believe in being firm but fair with students.
 At the same time, our expectations for them must be age-appropriate and allow students the opportunities to make decisions about their own future.
 We've also partnered with Positive Schools Center to incorporate restorative practices, implement logical consequences, and emphasize the importance of equity in all aspects of our work.